ma-sharifi/recipeapi/how_to_test.md

 # How to test service
-It explains what needs to be done to use the service
+It explains what needs to be done to test the service

 ###You can test this project 4 different ways:
 1. [Swagger](http://localhost:8080/swagger-ui/index.html)